Exact sampling for some multi-dimensional queueing models with renewal input: The FIFO model

-With $\rho<c$ (stability), it is well known that $\mathbf{ W}_n$ converges in distribution as $n\to \infty$ to a proper stationary distribution.
+With stability condition $\rho=\lambda/\mu<c$, it is well known that $\mathbf{ W}_{n}$ converges in distribution as $n\to\infty$ to a proper stationary distribution (hence so does $D_{n}$).
 Let $\pi$ denote this stationary distribution.
 Our main objective in the present paper is to provide a simulation algorithm for sampling exactly from $\pi$.